VAISHNAVEE/VAISHNAVEE/README.md

 - 👋 Hi, I’m @VAISHNAVEE
-- 👀 I’m interested in AI and Data Science
+- 👀 I’m interested in AI and Data
 - 🌱 I’m currently learning Machine Learning and Cloud computing.
 - 💞️ I’m looking to collaborate on 3D graphic and design for IOT center of Fraunhofer IEM, Paderborn, Germany.
 - 📫 How to reach me (DE) +17647647178